This is an area which appeals to older people who may have retired. It is governed by the Mental Capacity Act 2005 which came into force on 1/10/07.

 This document allows for dispensing with the need to go to Court of Protection to rule on whether decisions can be made by another family member or organisation.
 The Court in this circumstance is being asked to appoint a person to make decisions on that persons behalf.

-Attorneys have to comply with a code of practice which is a manual of guidance issued on 23/4/07 and concerns all those persons working with and caring for people who lack mental capacity.
+Attorneys have to comply with a code of Practice which is a manual of guidance issues on 23/4/07 and concerns all those persons working with and caring for people who lack mental capacity.

-The application is made to the office of the Public Guardian and notice of this application must be sent to relevant people who are affected by the loss of mental capacity.
-The Mental Capacity Act 2005 governs the position.
+The application is made to the Office of the Public Guardian and notice of this application may be sent to relevant people.

 The fee for the full service of making the application is £250.
-This does not include the application fee which is separate.
+This does not include the application fee which is separate (At present the fee is £82 and for those on benefits there may be a remission of the fee in part or in whole).